Imad-Cherigui/Dog_App/README.md

     - If it's a human, which dog breed it resembles the most

-Thechnical details are available in this blog post:

 # Instructions:
 1. Start by installing the libraries required : run pip install -r requirements.txt